nhn/tui.editor/apps/editor/docs/getting-started-with-bower.md

 Find out more options [here](https://nhnent.github.io/tui.editor/api/latest/ToastUIEditor.html#ToastUIEditor)

 ## Viewer
-TOAST UI Editor provides a viewer in case you want to show *markdown* content without loading the editor.
-The viewer has much lighter than the editor.
+TOAST UI Editor provides a viewer in case you want to show the content of the *markdown* without loading the editor.
+The viewer is much lighter than the editor.

 ```javascript
 var editor = new tui.Editor({